 Form ADV Part 2 requires registered investment advisers to amend their brochure when information becomes materially inaccurate.
 If there are any material changes to an adviser's disclosure brochure, the adviser is required to notify you and provide you with a description of the material changes.

-Since our last annual updating amendment, dated March 15, 2016 there have been no material changes to our Form ADV.
+Since the filing of our last annual amendment filing on March 14, 2021, there are no material changes to report.

 Item 3 Table of Contents